My name is Ryan Cameron Nichols. I am 47. I am from Norway. Born in America.

 After my Army career had finished, I was free to follow this band on as many tours as I could.

-This brought me in contact with some of the most awesome Manowarriors and great people that anyone could ever meet…brothers and sisters from:
+This brought me in contact with some of the most awesome Manowarriors and great people that anyone could ever meet

 Italy, Bulgaria, France, Spain, Portugal, USA, Germany, Hungary, Estonia, Russia, UK, Brazil, Japan, Israel – the list is endless!!